 If you die without a valid will, the probate court will distribute your assets in accordance with California’s intestate succession law.
 Intestate succession law attempts to distribute property roughly based on next of kin, except with respect to out-of-state real estate.

-If you suspect that your rights will be affected by probate proceedings for someone who died “intestate” (without a will), you will need at least a rudimentary understanding of California probate and intestate succession law.
-You are likely to need some outside assistance as well.
+If you suspect that your rights will be affected by probate proceedings for someone who died intestate, you will need to understand California probate and intestate succession law.
+You may also require the services of a will contest attorney to assist you.

 What to Do When Someone Dies Without a Will